stewart-lab/KinderMiner_2/Readme.md

 ---- COMPILE AND RUN ON THE COMMAND LINE ----

-$ python kinderminer2.py TARGETS_FILE KEYPHRASE_FILE -o OUTPUT_DIRECTORY
+$ python kinderminer2.py TARGETS_FILE KEYPHRASE_FILE OUTPUT_DIRECTORY

 ---- EVALUATE AND RANK TARGETS ----